Finland at the Olympics: Non-participations

 Finland has participated in most summer sports, but they have yet to participate in: Baseball/Softball, Cricket, Handball, Lacrosse, Rugby football (neither Rugby sevens or the discontinued discipline Rugby union), Sport climbing, Surfing, Triathlon, Volleyball and Water polo.

-Finland never participated in the following discontinued sports: Basque pelota, Croquet, Jeu de paume, Karate, Polo, Rackets, Roque, Tug of war and Water motorsports.
+Finland never participated in the following discontinued sports: Basque pelota, Breaking, Croquet, Jeu de paume, Karate, Polo, Rackets, Roque, Tug of war and Water motorsports.

 Aquatics

 For aquatics disciplines, follow these links: Artistic swimming, Diving, Swimming.

 Finland has yet to participate in Water polo.

 Archery

 Archery was included in the Olympic programme four times between 1900 and 1920.
 It returned in 1972 and has remained in the Olympic programme ever since.